 Q-109: I have the Forney 95FI 120V flux cored wire welder.
 When I touch the wire to what I am going to weld, it will start arcing.
 It welds great but can't touch the wire without it arcing.
 What can I do to fix this?

 A unique feature on that specific economy welder is that the gun is 'live' whenever the welder is 'on'.
 So the best safeguard against undesired contact would be to have a piece of non-conductive material on hand to rest the gun on between welds when the machine is on.

-With left being the 'off' position, so to speak and sequencing being top, then bottom switch, the lowest to highest voltage would be as follows: off off, off on, on off and on on.
+With left being the 'off' position and the sequencing being top then bottom switch, the lowest to highest voltage would be as follows:

-Q-113: I have a Hobart h-9a gun.
-Do you have a gun tip that I could purchase that would fit on this gun?
+Q-113: Do you carry a tip that would fit a Hobart H-9A gun?

-Q-116: I was reading about the product, Ni-Rod 55 that you offer.
-I am welding a vintage garden urn which has a missing section of the square base.
+Q-116: I am welding a vintage garden urn which has a missing section of the square base.
 I am curious as to how much preheat, how long to heat before attempting the weld and post welding heat.
 Finally, I would like to know what type of material-filler (steel?)
 I should use in the void.
 I have an 220 AC welder.

 For welding cast iron, stick welding is the preferred method.
 Cast iron is often contaminated and the flux on the stick electrode can bind with the contaminants so a good weld is produced.
 The electrode that usually produces the best results is a 55% Nickel rod.

-• Grind an areas that might create stress concentrations
+- Grind any areas that might create stress concentrations

 Q-118: Does your Forney #85359 MIG welder gas adapter fit a Clarke gas regulator WE6540?